-- a) The land acquisition process needs to be expedited by the state, machinery to enable faster assessment of impact and calculation of the compensation amount. - b) The confirmation and publication of the final award list and subsequent payment of compensation to the affected families will expedite the process of handing over of land to the contractor. - c) The frequent changes of the officers who are part of the resettlement team should be avoided. - d) Speed up for distribution of ID Cards and disbursement of compensation and assistance.
+a) Declaration of award of the other LA cases needs to be expedited by the concerned district collector.

+- b) The confirmation and publication of the final award list and subsequent payment of compensation to the affected families will expedite the process of handing over of land to the contractor. - c) Getting the copy of the award list and beneficiaries for verification. - d) Speed up for distribution of ID Cards. - e) Disbursement of compensation and assistance amount to the NTHs.
+Continuous follow-up is required by RO for release of fund from the Govt. of Assam